Baku: Architecture

 Baku has wildly varying architecture, ranging from the Old City core to modern buildings and the spacious layout of Baku port.
 Many of the city's landmarks were built during the early 20th century, when architectural elements of the European styles were combined in eclectic style.
-Baku has an original and unique appearance, earning it a reputation as the 'Paris of the East'.
+Baku has an original and unique appearance, earning it a reputation as the Paris of the East.
 Baku joined UNESCO's Network of Creative Cities as a Design City on 31 October 2019 on the occasion of World Cities' Day.

 Hamams

 There are a number of ancient hamams in Baku dating back to the 12th, 14th and 18th centuries.
 Hamams play a very important role in the architectural appearance of Baku.

 Teze Bey Hamam

-Teze Bey is the most popular hamam (traditional bath) in Baku.
-It was built in 1886 in the centre of Baku and in 2003 it was fully restored and modernised.
+Teze Bey is the most popular hamam (traditional Islamic bath) in Baku.
+It was built in 1886 in the centre of Baku, and in 2003 it was fully restored and modernised.
 Along with its modern amenities, Teze Bey features a swimming pool and architectural details inspired by Oriental, Russian and Finnish baths.